cidacslab/plataforma-clima-ambiente-readthedocs/docs/source/cemaden_data.rst

 Each type of station monitored by CEMADEN presents data according to some sensors.
 These sensors monitor different environmental variables.

-See the :ref:`Sensor types table <tabela-sensores>` for the codes associated with the environmental variables monitored by each station type.
+See the :ref:`tabela-sensores` for the codes associated with the environmental variables monitored by each station type.

 .. _tabela-sensores: